 - They never go through the “shock” of being transplanted.

 - They establish strong root systems and are healthier.

 - Healthier plants mean stronger plants who can withstand attacks from pests and diseases.

-Lettuce is generally a cool season crop.
-It grows best and has the best flavor when grown in cool temperatures.
+Lettuce grows best and has the best flavor when grown in cool temperatures.
 I’ll be honest.
-I grow lettuce all spring, summer and fall.
+I grow lettuce all spring, summer, and fall.
 My secret is to continually plant new seeds.
 As long as I harvest the lettuce while it is young the flavor is good.
 I have also found that red lettuce is more heat tolerant than other varieties.

 I started with a bed.
 I have roughly 20 raised beds.
-They are filled with a hodge podge of manure (chicken, goat, cow, horse).
+They are filled with a hodgepodge of manure (chicken, goat, cow, horse).
 I’m not picky.
 I’ll take any manure I can get.
-Thank you.